shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ## 2️⃣ Problem Statement

 Both City and Resort Hotels are experiencing downturn in their booking numbers as people would cancel their reservation after a period of time.
 The manager wanted to know what was the reasoning behind this and how do they overcome this situation.
-Come out with some recommendations that can be suggested to the hotels manager in order to improve their business.
+Come out with some recommendations that can be suggested to the hotel manager in order to improve their business.

 ![slide2](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide2.PNG)